mapzen/presentations/11-2015-MaptimeOAK/presentation-notes.md

 - Welcome and introductions
 - Get ready for the tutorial: install a text editor
 - Basics of geocoding
-- Examples of geocoding and discussion on how you are using it
+- Discussion on how you are using geocoding
 - Tools you can use for batch geocoding
 - Hands-on tutorial: Add Mapzen Search box to a Leaflet map (most of tonight is here)